muldjord/occurity/docs/CHARTSXML.md

 * `type="optotype"` (required): The chart type.
 Currently supports `optotype` and `svg`.
 * `bgcolor="white"`: Sets the background color of the chart (can be `black`, `white` or hex as `#AABBCC`).
 * `sizelock="true"`: If this is set to true and you switch to another chart with the same attribute, it will, if possible, inherit the size of the previous chart, giving a consistent size between chart changes.
-* `touchcontrols="left,right,up,down"`: A comma-separated list of the touch controls that should be enabled on this specific chart if `touchControls` is set to true in [config.ini](CONFIGINI.md).
-Available controls are `left`, `right`, `up`, `down`.
+* `touchcontrols="left,right,up,down,crowding,single"`: A comma-separated list of the touch controls that should be enabled on this specific chart if `touchControls` is set to true in [config.ini](CONFIGINI.md).
 Note that not all controls have functionality for all chart types.
 In that case the control will be visible but do nothing.

 ### 'optotype' chart type specific
 * `optotype="sloan"` (required): Which optotype is used by this chart.
 This MUST correspond to the name of a subdirectory located in the `optotypes` subfolder.
 In this case `optotypes/sloan`.